 Things to do while you’re there

-What to wear to Bosque Del apache in Winter
+What to wear to Bosque Del Apache in Winter

-A beanie | gator neck | 3 layers of merino wool shirts | 3-way coat | Gloves | hiking pants | Marino wool long underwear | 2 layers of warm socks | Waterproof hiking boots | Hot Hands and Hot Feet
+A beanie | gator neck | three layers of merino wool shirts | 3-way coat | Gloves | hiking pants | Marino wool long underwear | two layers of warm socks | Waterproof hiking boots | Hot Hands and Hot Feet

-Keep in mind I’m a Texas girl, so if this seem excessive to you, it probably is.
+Keep in mind I’m a Texas girl, so if this seems excessive to you, it probably is.
 But, if you are from a warm climate and don’t know what to wear, you’ll thank me!

 Understanding Bird Behavior For Great Bird Photography